 Painting

-This is the one category I felt that we really overspent.
-Part of the reason is because I’m a decent painter and I could do nearly as good a job as the contractor.
+This is the one category I felt that we overspent.
+Part of the reason is that I’m a decent painter, and I could do nearly as good a job as the contractor.

-The paining included the kitchen and hallway, both walls and ceiling.
-I had originally planned to paint the hallway myself.
-However, I started having flashbacks to when I originally painted that hallway years ago.
+The painting included the kitchen and hallway, both walls and ceiling.
+I had initially planned to paint the hallway myself.
+However, I started having flashbacks to when I painted that hallway years ago.
 There are five doors in the hallway which means a lot of edging and tight corners.
-So, we caved and asked the contractor to paint the hallway as well.
+So, we caved and asked the contractor to also paint the hallway.

 Kitchen Remodel Cost: $1,400 ($300 for materials; $1,100 for labor)